jholmes16/jholmes16/README.md

 I am a fullstack software/technical engineer.

-- 🔭 I’m currently working on multople frontend and backend projects using the MERN stack and Nextjs.
+- 🔭 I’m currently working on multiple frontend and backend projects using the MERN stack, Nextjs, and MySQL.
 - 🌱 I’m currently learning Nextjs and React Native design patterns indepth.

 ## Connect with me